atsvetkov/tsvetkov.io/content/post/coffee-and-links-3.md

 ### Languages and frameworks

-* If you are already preparing your New Year resolutions and catching up with JavaScript is on the list, then you might want to check [Top JavaScript Frameworks & Topics to Learn in 2017](https://medium.com/javascript-scene/top-javascript-frameworks-topics-to-learn-in-2017-700a397b711#.qe16jz7ue).
-Quite opinionated view, but makes a lot of sense.
-Choosing between top contenders, Angular 2 and Recat, personally I'd bet on and invest into the latter.
-And if you feel fed up with JavaScript frameworks, maybe refresh the core skills by taking [free 30-day vanilla JavaScript course](https://javascript30.com/).
+* If you are already preparing your New Year resolutions and the list includes something like *catch up with JavaScript*, then you might want to check out [Top JavaScript Frameworks & Topics to Learn in 2017](https://medium.com/javascript-scene/top-javascript-frameworks-topics-to-learn-in-2017-700a397b711#.qe16jz7ue).
+Quite an opinionated view, but makes a lot of sense to me.
+Choosing between top contenders, Angular 2 and React, personally I'd bet on and invest into the latter.
+And if you feel fed up with the JavaScript frameworks altogether, maybe refresh the core skills by taking [free 30-day vanilla JavaScript course](https://javascript30.com/).

 * At some point most .NET developers have to deal with [reflection](https://msdn.microsoft.com/en-us/library/f7ykdhsy.aspx).
-And very soon after that they learn that reflection API is slow (by design) and has to be used with caution.
+And soon after they learn that reflection API is slow (by design) and has to be used with caution.
 [Matt Warren explains why and shows some benchmarks](http://mattwarren.org/2016/12/14/Why-is-Reflection-slow/), demonstrating that, for instance, calling a property getter through a delegate is 8 times slower than the direct invocation, while calling it through reflection is 900 times slower.
 Always good to be aware of the relative speed.

 ### Tools